eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 Relying on interfaces implies the need for a generation tool that translates type descriptions into appropriate implementations that fill the gap between the interfaces and the middleware.
-This task is carried out by a dedicated generation tool, :ref:`Fast DDS-Gen <fastrtpsgen_intro>`, a Java application that generates source code using the data types defined in an `Interface Definition Language (IDL) <https://www.omg.org/spec/IDL/About-IDL/>`__ file.
+This task is carried out by a dedicated generation tool, :ref:`Fast DDS-Gen <fastddsgen_intro>`, a Java application that generates source code using the data types defined in an `Interface Definition Language (IDL) <https://www.omg.org/spec/IDL/About-IDL/>`__ file.